pomponchik/metacode/README.md

 # some existing text # key: command[lol, 'lol-kek']
 ```

+> ⚠️ Be careful: AST nodes can be read, but cannot be written.

 ## What about other languages?

 If you are writing your Python-related tool not in Python, as is currently fashionable, but in some other language, such as Rust, you may want to adhere to the `metacode` standard for machine-readable comments, however, you cannot directly use the ready-made parser described [above](#usage).
 What to do?